Canon G16 vs Nikon D700

 It is notable that the G16 offers wifi support, while the D700 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G16 and the Nikon D700?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon PowerShot G16:

 - Broader imaging potential: Can record not only still images but also 1080/60p movies.